25 Best Gifts for Violin Players (+3 to Avoid): A Violin Teacher's Gift Guide for REAL Violinists for 2025

 For chilly mornings, a practicing tumbler will keep your beverage nice and warm.
 I call these "1 Hour Practice Tumblers” because they’ll last you an hour of practicing.

-A practice tumbler and a violin is how I start every morning!
+A practice tumbler, a metronome, and a violin is how I start every morning!

 5. Violin Strings

 Violinists should change their strings at least once a year, more if they play frequently.
 A good set of violin strings can be pricey, so any violinist will appreciate a gift of strings.
-Obligatos and Evah Pirazzis are some of the standards for top-quality violin strings.
+Obligatos are great to add warmth to a bright violin and Evah Pirazzis will add brightness to a dark sounding violin.

 If you are looking for gifts for violin teachers and you know what type of strings your teacher plays, I’m sure they would love a set of strings!
 Strings are a meaningful gift for violin teachers that they will use and appreciate!